 Deliberations during the AC meetings, including the issues tabled and rationale adopted for decisions, were recorded.
 Minutes of the AC meetings were tabled for confirmation at the following AC meeting.
-In the year 2014, the AC Chairman presented the recommendations of the Committee to the Board for approval of the annual and quarterly financial statements as well as the circular to shareholders.
 The AC Chairman also conveyed to the Board matters of significant concern as and when raised by the External Auditors or Internal Auditors.

-SUMMARY OF ACTIVITIES
+SUMMARY OF ACTIVITIES OF THE AC